 No, there are no requirements in the Building Regulations to consult neighbours.
 Objections may be raised under other legislation particularly if your proposal is subject to approval under the Town and Country Planning Acts or if your neighbour is required to consult with you under the Party Wall, etc. Act.

 Do I have to pay for the service?

 Yes, we charge for the service unless the building work is exempt.
-Details of our charges can be found on the website.
 A full plans application involves a two-stage payment, one when you submit your plans and one following the first inspection on site.

 Checking your Application